 - While rare, commercial aviation accidents have the potential to result in large loss of life. - New technologies, such as unmanned aircraft systems (drones) and increased air traffic in popular corridors are emerging areas of focus for FAA. - Aviation fatality rates in general aviation are at historic lows and continue to decrease over time.
-The FAA has an imperative to be smarter about how it assures safety as the aviation industry grows more complex. - General aviation encompasses a wide variety of aircraft: gliders, single-seat home-built aircraft, helicopters, balloons, as well as sophisticated, extended range turbojets.
+The FAA has an imperative to be smarter about how it ensures safety as the aviation industry grows more complex.
+The FAA's impact on general aviation is also accomplished through education and communication with individual participants in addition to organizations.
+Therefore, safety promotion and an individualized approach are important where there are less structured channels for communication. - General aviation encompasses a wide variety of aircraft: gliders, single-seat home-built aircraft, helicopters, balloons, as well as sophisticated, extended range turbojets.
+Thus, there is a broad range of technology, operations, and capabilities of personnel involved, needing an equally broad range of contexts to address.